 Experts agree that being involved in an automobile accident, regardless of the severity of the accident, can lead to lasting emotional trauma that detracts from an individual’s ability to function optimally in work, school and at home.
 Researchers note that significant emotional trauma can take place, even if the automobile accident did not cause lasting physical damage.
 How can this occur?
 If an automobile accident was “minor”, or didn’t cause any permanent or lasting injury, how can it cause lasting emotional trauma?

-Car accidents can lead to emotional and psychological trauma, regardless of their severity, because it is the individual’s experience of automobile accident that causes them to feel traumatized, not simply the severity of the crash itself.
+Car accidents can lead to emotional and psychological trauma, regardless of their severity, because it is the individual’s experience of an automobile accident that causes them to feel traumatized, not simply the severity of the crash itself.

 No matter how or why an event caused emotional trauma, experts suggest that emotional traumas share three common elements: